zechnegli/CalDigit_ChatBot_PD/README.md

 # Customer support Chatbot Product Documentation
 ## Functional Requirement
-   1. The chatbot should support user authentication to verify the identity of users
+   1. User Authentication: Securely confirm the identity of users.
-   2. The ability to initiate and maintain natural and context-aware conversations with users
+   2. Engaging Conversations: Make the chatbot capable of having natural and meaningful chats.
-   3. Interpretation of natural language input from users
+   3. Understanding Language: Help the chatbot comprehend and process what users say in a natural way.
-   4. Identify the user's intent based on their input
+   4. Knowing User Intent: Figure out what users want based on what they say for providing relevant answers.
-   5. Capability to understand and respond in multiple languages to cater to a diverse user base
+   5. Language Support: Let the chatbot talk and understand users in different languages.
-   6. Proper handling of errors and the ability to gracefully manage situations where user queries cannot be processed
+   6. Handling Mistakes: Ensure the chatbot can deal well with situations where it doesn't understand what the user is asking.

 ## Non-Functional Requirement
    1. Performance:
       a.
-The chatbot should respond promptly, with low latency, ensuring a seamless user experience
+Quick Responses: Make sure the chatbot answers fast for a smooth experience.
       b.
-It should be capable of handling a specified number of concurrent users and messages
+Handle Many Users: Allow the chatbot to chat with lots of people at the same time.
    2. Reliability:
       a.
-The chatbot should be available and reliable, with a high uptime percentage
+Always Available: Keep the chatbot working most of the time without any issues.
-   3. Resource Utilization:
+   3. Using Resources Wisely:
-      a.
-Efficient utilization of computing resources to optimize costs and performance.
+      b.
+Efficient Computing: Use computer resources smartly to save money and make things work well.

 ## Currently, there are two mainstream approaches to training a customer support chatbot.
 1. Embedding-Based Search Tool with LLM (Retrieval-Augmented Generation - RAG):